open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 `ExportMetricsPartialSuccess` message for metrics and `ExportLogsPartialSuccess` message for logs), and it MUST set the respective `accepted_spans`, `accepted_data_points` or `accepted_log_records` field with the number of spans/data points/log records it accepted.
+In case the server rejected everything, the `accepted_*` field MUST be set to `0`.

 The server MAY populate the `error_message` field with a human-readable error message in English.
 The message should explain why the